Time management

 • Reap the rewards Earn real cash for living healthily, paid by the members who don’t!

-Beeminder is totally my jam and how I get through life.
+Beeminder is totally my jam, and it’s how I get through life.

-Of course, one could harness the power of turning things into games to turn your time into a game.
-As above, but the rewards and costs are points and levels and badges or something.
+Of course, we can harness the power of turning things into games to turn our time into a game.
+Same idea as above, but the rewards and costs become points and levels and badges or whatever.

 • Habitica: